promitor/docs/docs/scraping/overview.md

 ### Example

-Here is an example of how you can scrape two Azure Service Bus queues  in different resource groups, one in the `promitor` resource group and one on the `promitor-dev` resource group:
+Here is an example of how you can scrape two Azure Service Bus queues in different resource groups, one in the `promitor` resource group and one on the `promitor-dev` resource group.
+This example also shows custom cloud endpoints configuration:

 ```yaml
 version: v1